Configure a license master

 To configure the license master:

 - Install Enterprise licenses.
 See Install a license.

 - Configure license slaves.
 See Configure a license slave.

 - Create pools to allocate the installed license.
-See Create a license pool.
+See Create or edit a license pool.

 Now you can manage your licenses from the license master.

 This documentation applies to the following versions of Splunk® Enterprise: 7.0.0, 7.0.1, 7.0.2, 7.0.3, 7.0.4, 7.0.5, 7.0.6, 7.0.7, 7.0.8, 7.0.9, 7.0.10, 7.0.11, 7.1.0, 7.1.1, 7.1.2, 7.1.3, 7.1.4, 7.1.5, 7.1.6, 7.1.7, 7.1.8, 7.2.0, 7.2.1, 7.2.2, 7.2.3, 7.2.4, 7.2.5, 7.2.6, 7.2.7, 7.2.8, 7.3.0, 7.3.1